lichengzhang1/4-regular-plane-graphs-with-given-faces/README.md

 ```
 to  generate 24-vertex  4-regular plane graphs with with all faces 3-facesor 4-faces.
 Note that it has 26 faces, and in the program, we use option  `26`  since it use dual graphs.

+We also  compile a binary file for Windows by use cygwin, mamed *quad_restrict.exe*.

 Similary,